lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the Evidence statement.

 This document specifies a CSR Attribute (or Extension for CRMF CSRs) for carrying evidence.
 An evidence statement in an existing format can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about how to verify it.
 A set of EvidenceStatements may be grouped together along with the set of CertificateAlternatives needed to validate them to form a EvidenceBundle.
-One or more EvidenceBundles may be placed into the id-aa-evidenceStatement CSR Attribute (or CFRM Extension).
+One or more EvidenceBundles may be placed into the id-aa-evidence CSR Attribute (or CFRM Extension).

 A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence